carlosmouracorreia/Spotify-Location-Aware-Parallel-Recommendation/README.md

 # Spotify Location-Aware Recommendation Demo - "GeoTracks"

-This repository demonstrates an Efficient Recommendation System using Factorization Machines, a Recommender Model with Song Metadata using Spotify publicly provided audio features, and Synthesized user location features.
+This repository demonstrates an efficient Recommendation System using Factorization Machines, a Recommender Model with Song Metadata using Spotify publicly provided audio features, and synthesized physical user-location features.

 LightFM is a Recommender Model based on matrix factorization with feature-aware embeddings, and it is trained using gradient descent-style updates.
 These models are easily parallelized and distributed, which makes them a good fit for larger recommendation workloads.